-During the year ended 31 December 2023, sales to the Group's five largest customers accounted for 68.1% of the total gross revenue before export tax and sales to the largest customer included therein amounted to 27.1%.
-Purchases from the Group's five largest suppliers accounted for 72.9% of the total purchases for the year and purchases from the largest supplier included therein amounted to 31.2%.
+During the year, sales to the Group's five largest customers accounted for 68.2% of the total gross revenue before export tax and sales to the largest customer included therein amounted to 39.6%.
+Purchases from the Group's five largest suppliers accounted for 62.8% of the total purchases for the year and purchases from the largest supplier included therein amounted to 24.5%.